 I am writing this somewhere over the Atlantic on one of my frequent trips to Africa.
 My wife, born and raised in Colorado, is now a legal resident of Zimbabwe.
-In our efforts to follow her passion we have now assumed operational responsibility for an orphanage (www.kudavana.org) and are committed to adopting a young boy named Anesu.
-My wife and son (in every meaningful way expect legally) live in Zimbabwe and I now more or less split my time between the U.S. and Africa.
-I feel blessed to live what I feel to be a meaningful life.
+In our efforts to follow her passion we assumed operational responsibility for an orphanage (www.kudavana.org) and adopted two boys, Anesu and Tanaka.
+We more or less split our time between the U.S. and Africa and I feel blessed to live what I feel to be a meaningful life.
 Things are not exactly as I pictured or planned, but I believe that is part of life’s beauty.
 I had a mentor once tell me that a big part of success is surrounding yourself with the right people.
 A big part of my life satisfaction is now derived from the mission into which my wife has led me.
 I would not be in Africa if it was not for her and I would not have it any other way.

 Another area where I derive a large part of my life satisfaction is my work.
 As the Founder and CEO of Frontline Management, I own and run a company that employs around a thousand people whose job it is to care for another thousand or so individuals.
 I am not naïve enough to think that my commitment to Africa does not impact my company.
 Some might argue that I could get more “work” done if I traveled less.
 Perhaps, but I believe that as a result of my circumstances, I live and work with a bit more intention . . . and I believe that Frontline is a more intentional company as a result.